Table of Contents

 Candidiasis is considered as the most common fungal infection in the immunocompromised patient.
 Candida asymptomatic colonization is found in approximately 50% of the normal population.

 Vulvovaginal candidiasis might be the most common form of the disease and is reported in approximately 75% of women in their lifetime.

 Patients with HIV are at risk of developing oropharyngeal candidiasis and esophageal candidiasis if they do not get highly active antiretroviral therapy (HAART).

 Etiology of Candidiasis

-Candidiasis is unlikely to occur in healthy subjects except for vulvovaginal candidiasis which is reported in at least 75% of women in their life-time.
-In order for a patient to develop candidiasis, he or she need to be immunocompromised.
+Candidiasis is unlikely to occur in healthy subjects except for vulvovaginal candidiasis which is reported in at least 75% of women in their lifetime.
+In order for a patient to develop candidiasis, he or she needs to be immunocompromised.